Photo gallery

 The creamy-coloured, fragrant flowers appear in July and are a welcome addition to this attractive variety of native trees.

-In the autumn time, the foliage turns a golden yellow.
+In autumn, the foliage turns golden yellow.

 Tilia cordata has a regular, pyramidal shape and maintains a strong central leader and evenly branched crown through to maturity.